NickTaporuk/GOlang-Learning-Plan/README.md

 ## GOlang Learning Plan 2024

-This is my DevOps learning plan for the year 2024, it consists of both paid courses and free courses, pick as you wish and create your own learning plan.
+This is my Golang learning plan for the year 2024, it consists of both paid courses and free courses, pick as you wish and create your own learning plan.

 ## Goal
 - Become a DevOps Engineer or SRE